Kailash Love: Transformative Steps Around the Sacred Mountain

 Onset of Transformation

 The kora began at Yam Dwar, known as the 'Gate of Death', where one must leave their egotistic attachments behind.
-When I touched the bell, I knew that I could no longer look back in my life.
+When I touched the bell, I knew that I could no longer look back on my life.
 The past had now vanished, and a rebirth had started.

 Touch of Divine

-Profound Realization
+Heartfelt Realization

 Completion's Celebration